-Dizziness and Vertigo Treatment Questions and Answers
+Dizziness and Vertigo Treatment Clinic in Rockville MD

 When dizziness comes upon you without moving a muscle, it can seem like your body and the physical world are playing a trick on you!
-However, vertigo causes you to feel, it is always a highly disorienting experience.
+However, vertigo causes you to feel it, it is always a highly disorienting experience.
 Here at Physicians Now Urgent Care, our board-certified doctors have extensive experience and skill in providing high-quality dizziness and vertigo treatment so that you do not have to distrust the ground beneath your feet!

 Dizziness is not the cause of vertigo but is rather a common symptom of vertigo.
 The cause of vertigo typically has to do with problems in the inner ear that are related to balance.
 Specifically, the experience of vertigo can be caused by vestibular neuritis, which is a viral infection of the vestibular nerve in the inner ear, Meniere’s disease, wherein there is an excessive buildup of fluid in the inner ear, migraines, or benign paroxysmal positional vertigo (BPPV).
 BPPV is the most common cause of vertigo and is characterized by the feeling that either you are spinning or the inside of your head is spinning.
 Consequently, dizziness is commonly associated with the experience of vertigo.